Optimal nutrition is necessary for physical activities and athletic performance. This includes protein, carbohydrates, and fats.

 Protein is a complex compound of amino acids and is vitally important when considering the nutrition your body needs.
 It is found in virtually every body part and tissue.

-Proteins are essential to the structure and function of all living cells, and important for tissue growth and repair, the immune system, building muscle, important for controlling insulin and blood sugar levels, maintaining neurotransmitters (brain function), and hormone regulation.
+Proteins are essential to the structure and function of all living cells, and important for tissue growth and repair, the immune system, building muscle, important for controlling insulin and blood sugar levels, maintaining neurotransmitters (brain function affecting emotional and mental health such as mood, ability to focus and concentrate), and hormone regulation.

 Complete proteins contain all eight of the amino acids that humans cannot produce.
 Essential amino acids must come from food.
 Incomplete proteins are lacking in at least one essential amino acid.